jjjcho92/Connections_Lab/Wk3_Assignment/README.md

 What's in this draft:

-1. Call in the data, showing a pair randomly (in real game the speed won't be shown when playing ofc)
+1. Call in the data, showing a random pair each time (in real game the speed won't be shown when playing ofc)
 2. Basic layout